BSc (Hons) Diagnostic Radiography and Imaging

 The aim of this module is to provide a foundation for academic study in a higher education institution.
 The importance of personal and professional development and lifelong learning and the need to maintain a record of learning will be a core component of the module.
 The module content will introduce students to the hospital environment and relevant legislation and mandatory training required for clinical practice.
-The concepts of client/customer care in relation to patient interactions will be explored Students will gain an understanding of the requirements and expected standards of the professional and regulatory bodies.
-Students will be expected to understand the HPC standards of proficiency and the provision of high standards of patient/client care.
+The concepts of client/customer care in relation to patient interactions will be explored.
+Students will gain an understanding of the requirements and expected standards of the professional and regulatory bodies.
+Students will be expected to understand the HCPC Standards of Proficiency and the provision of high standards of patient/client care.

 Principles & Applications of Imaging Science 1

 This module will develop knowledge and skills related to the production of X-rays and their interaction with matter.
 It will include consideration of the fundamental principles underpinning X-radiography, including the nature of matter and radiations.
 It will explore the principles of radiation protection and the radiographer s responsibilities.
 The design, components and functions of imaging equipment will be considered.
 Units of measurement and basic mathematical conventions in addition to the principles of conventional X-radiography systems will be covered.

 The module provides the basis for students to undertake radiographic practice within the clinical environment.
 Throughout the module students will work to develop their clinical skills and apply knowledge in areas of patient care, preparation for radiographic examinations and communication, general radiographic imaging techniques and image evaluation.
 Emphasis will be made on safe and professional working practices within diagnostic imaging including practical radiation protection and communication, taking into account the radiographer's role in the multiprofessional team.